xmengkinaxis/CPP/System Design Interview Checklist.md

 * Consider all these factors to predict relevant and important posts for a user
 * Select out a few top posts from a group of candidate posts based on the assigned scores
 * Sort and display these selected posts in decreasing order of the assigned scores

+## Recommendation
+* Base on users' profiles, and also consider their interests, view and search history, subscribed channels, related topics, and activities such as comments and likes
+* Use machine learning in choosing/generating/filtering the candidates and ranking them according to user's interests and history.

 ## Popular services:
 Distributed cache: Redis<br>